lifei176/Single-cell-atlas-of-sex-differences-and-androgen-effects/README.md

 # Operation systems
 - Linux version 3.10.0-957.el7.x86_64
 - Windows 10 64-bit
+# Hardware requirements
+The pipeline requires only a standard computer with enough RAM to support the operations defined by a user.
+For optimal performance, we recommended and used a computer with the following specs for testing:
+AMD Ryzen Threadripper 2950X 16-Core Processor 3.50 GHz and RAM 128 GB.
 # Installation guide
 R packages required for the pipeline can be installed from CRAN (https://cran.r-project.org/) using the install.packages() function, or from Bioconductor (https://bioconductor.org/) using the BiocManager::install() function.
+The three packages in “05.
+Pathway_enrichment” should take approximately 11 mins on a recommended computer for installing.
 # Packages
 - Cell Ranger (version 6.0.2)
 - Seurat (version 4.0.3)